SaminSarker05/ToTheMoon/README.md

 5/26

 Taee - Conducted research on reading in stock data from online sources.
 Chose Tesla as our reference stock for development.

+Samin - Fixed y coordinate for candles and problem with candle color.